Phone Number

 • Improving Range of Motion: Gaining back the full range of motion in your hand and wrist.

-Tips for Returning to Work After Carpal Tunnel Surgery
+Tips for Returning to Work After Carpal Tunnel Procedure

-Returning to work post-surgery requires a strategic approach to avoid strain and ensure a smooth transition.
+Returning to work post-Procedure requires a strategic approach to avoid strain and ensure a smooth transition.
 Some tips include:

 • Gradual Resumption: Start with shorter work hours and gradually increase as you feel more comfortable.